hypertidy/polymer/README.md

 ## WIP

+  - spacebucket() needs a new name - polymer()?
-  - holes are identifiable but not yet explicitly classified (see pfft for the machine)
+  - holes are identifiable but not yet explicitly classified
   - extend sb\_intersection to return the right parts
   - write sensible return types and input attributes